EvotecIT/Dashimo/Readme.md

 ### Changelog

 - 0.0.22
   - [x] This is last release of DASHIMO.
-It basically points to PSWRITEHTML.
-There is no need to download Dashimo.
-You can use Dashimo syntax straight from PSWriteHTML.
+It basically points to PSWRITEHTML making Dashimo, an empty module that just downloads PSWriteHTML.
+There is no need to download/install Dashimo.
+You can use Dashimo syntax straight from PSWriteHTML, just like you did before.
+Just make sure to update PSWriteHTML to newest version.

 - 0.0.20
   - [X] TableConditionalFormatting